-Without an LLC (or similar form of entity) you will be liable personally for the debts of your business.
-This means that the supplies you order, your advertising and the service contracts that you enter into for your business are all your personal debts.
+Without an LLC (or similar form of entity) you will be personally liable for the debts of your business.
+This means that the supplies you order, your advertising, and the service contracts that you enter into for your business are all your personal debts.
 If these companies ever have to collect, your personal assets are at risk.
 By forming an LLC and running it properly, you can limit the exposure of your personal assets.
 This becomes even more important when you consider risk from accidental causes, such as a car accident in a company vehicle, or a slip and fall in your office.
 Forming an LLC is a great way to minimize these risks and liabilities.

 People want to deal with a business that appears to be professional and well established.
 One way to show this is to form an LLC.
-Doing business as an LLC conveys the message of permanence.
-On the other hand, doing business under your own name says to your clients that you have not taken the time to establish the business, and that you may not have your whole foot in the water.
+Doing business as an LLC conveys a message of permanency.
+On the other hand, doing business under your own name says to your clients that you have not taken the time to establish the business, and you may not have your whole foot in the water.
 Given the relatively low cost of forming an LLC, it is an easy way to show your customers that you are serious about your business.

 Depending on how you elect to be taxed, an LLC can be taxed either as a partnership or as a corporation.
-What works best for you will depend on many factors including how you plan to pay yourself.
+What works best for you will depend on many factors, including how you plan to pay yourself.
 The basic choices are to let the LLC be a pass through entity, meaning that the LLC’s receipts will be taxed to you as personal income, or to be taxed as a corporation.
 Being taxed as a corporation allows you to have more separation between yourself and the LLC.
 It also allows you to pay yourself through a combination of W2 wages and dividends, giving you more flexibility from a tax perspective.

 An LLC business can provide you with the flexibility to create unique ownership structures for you and your co-owners.
 For example, each owner can have a different number of membership interests, and your governing documents can provide structure for how you pay the members.